rotosports/rotosport-core/contracts/router/README.md

 ### `execute_swap_operations`

-Performs multi-hop swap operations for native & Astroport tokens.
+Performs multi-hop swap operations for native & Rotosports tokens.
 Swaps execute one-by-one and the last swap will return the ask token.
 This function is public (can be called by anyone).

 ### Example